Alternatives to Surrendering

 Place an ad in the paper.

 The Pet Pantry Assistance program provides financially struggling pet owners with four months’ supply of pet food during times of financial hardship to alleviate the stress of paying for pet food and supplies.

 Pet Pantry clients must demonstrate need through income-based qualifications, as well as commit to helping reduce the burden on the community for uncared for animals by working with GBHS to ensure that their enrolled pets meet the minimum standards of care.
 Additionally, the pets in Pet Pantry are required to be altered within 3 months of enrolling, which reduces the number of unwanted and uncared for litters in our area.

 If you are in need of pet food assistance, you can fill out an application by clicking learn more below.

-1. Call (205) 397-8534 or email firstname.lastname@example.org to schedule an appointment.
+Please complete the below form to apply for an appointment.
 GBHS takes in all surrendered animals by appointment to ensure that we have the space and resources to best provide for every animal entering the shelter.

-4. Bring the animal yourself.
+Bring the animal yourself.
 We will receive the most accurate information if you bring your pet in yourself.
 If you are unable to, we need written and signed consent from you naming another person to act as your agent and that you authorize this agent to bring the animal in on your behalf.
-Sample Agent Authorization Statement.
-All cats and pocket pets should be in a carrier and all dogs should be wearing a collar and leash.

 Surrender Fees - Jefferson County Residents